policy information

 Reputation

-• It is regarded as critical that the University preserves its high reputation.
-The University therefore has low appetite for risk in the conduct of any of its activities that puts its reputation in jeopardy, could lead to undue adverse publicity, or could lead to loss of confidence by HEFCE, SLC, OfS, UKVI or other external agency or its stakeholders.
+• It is critical that the University preserves its high reputation nationally and internationally.
+The University, therefore, has low appetite for risk in the conduct of any of its activities that puts its reputation in jeopardy, could lead to undue adverse publicity, or could lead to loss of confidence by OfS, SLC, UKVI or other external agency or its stakeholders.
+However, the University recognises the importance of maintaining its mission and values which at times not directly align with external regulatory approaches or priorities.
+There may be occasions where the University will need to commit to challenging external regulatory priorities to promote its mission and values and be prepared for increased risk which may come as a result.

 Ethical standards and compliance